Florian Toncar: Career in the private sector

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

 Toncar became a member of the Bundestag again in the 2017 German federal election.
 From 2017 until 2021, he served as one of three parliamentary directors of the FDP parliamentary group.
 In this capacity, he was a member of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairpersons based on party representation.
 He was also a member of the Finance Committee and served as his parliamentary group's spokesperson on financial policy.
 In this capacity, he was involved in the parliamentary inquiry into the Wirecard scandal from 2020 until 2021; following the inquiry's completion, he co-authored a 675-page report together with Lisa Paus and Fabio De Masi.

 In 2020, Toncar joined the parliamentary body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).

-In addition to his committee assignments, Toncar is part of the German-British Parliamentary Friendship Group.
+In addition to his committee assignments, Toncar was part of the German-British Parliamentary Friendship Group.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 federal elections, Toncar was part of his party's delegation in the working group on financial regulation and the national budget, co-chaired by Doris Ahnen, Lisa Paus and Christian Dürr.